 La Tonda Romana

-Tonda means “round”.
-La Tonda Romana is the classic round Roman pizza with a thin base and a crisp bite.
-It’s built for clean slicing and a structured chew that stays intact from the first slice to the last.
+Tonda means “round.”
+La Tonda Romana is the classic round Roman pizza — thin base, clean structure, a crisp bite that holds from the first slice to the last.
+It’s a style built for precision: clean edges, defined toppings, and a base that doesn’t buckle under weight.

 Scrocchiarella

 Both styles are Roman.
-Both value crunch.
-The difference is how that crunch is achieved, and what the interior feels like when you bite through the base.
+Both reward technique.
+The difference is in how that crunch is built, and what you feel when you get through the base.

 👉 Read the full Roman pizza breakdown

-If you remember one thing, make it this: La Tonda Romana is about thin, crisp structure.
-Scrocchiarella is about crispness with more aeration.
+If there’s one thing to hold onto, it’s this: La Tonda Romana is about thin, crisp structure.
+Scrocchiarella is about crispness with more air in it.

-That difference changes how the pizza behaves under toppings, how it slices, and how it feels as you keep eating.
+That distinction changes how the pizza behaves under toppings, how cleanly it slices, and how it keeps eating across the whole pizza — not just the first piece.

 How La Tonda Romana eats

-• Thin base with a dry, crisp bite
+- Thin base with a dry, defined crunch

 How Scrocchiarella eats

-• More open crumb (more air in the structure)
+- More open crumb — you can see and feel the air in the structure

-Neither is “better”.
-They’re just different expressions of Roman technique, and both can be brilliant when done properly.
+Neither is better.
+They’re different expressions of the same Roman sensibility, and both are brilliant when done with care.

 Why people mix them up

-Outside of Rome, you’ll often hear Scrocchiarella used as a catch-all term for “really crispy Roman pizza”, even when the pizza is round and closer to a classic Tonda format.
+Outside of Rome, Scrocchiarella often gets used as a catch-all for “really crispy Roman pizza” — even when the pizza is round and closer in format to a classic Tonda.
+And honestly, you can see why.
+The two styles share a lot of the same DNA.

 👉 See why Roman pizza isn’t always rectangular